glytoucan/glytoucan/system/glycanEntry/sparql.md

 ```
 # Species
 # There are only same id and url in BCSDB RDF
-# Does not exist taxonomy name in GlycomeDB RDF, GlycoEpitope RDF and PubChem mapped RDF
 PREFIX dcterms: <http://purl.org/dc/terms/>

 SELECT DISTINCT ?from ?taxon_name ?taxon_id ?taxon_url